 - Evaluation of studies, critique of the studies, questions related to revisions of the curriculum, etc.

-The National Union of Students in Norway is the largest student organisation in Norway.
+The National Union of Students in Norway (Norsk studentorganisasjon, or NSO in Norwegian) is the largest student organisation in Norway.
 It consists of 44 member unions from higher education institutions across the country, and represents approximately 200 000 students.
 The main goal of the National Union of Students in Norway is to ensure students’ academic, social and economic rights.